Trekabout Photography Workshops - Eleven Day Flinders Ranges - Gluepot - Bird and Nature Photography Tour and Workshop

 Sunsets and sunrises will be top priority, with the amazingly coloured Flinders Ranges as our back drop.

 Day 8 This morning we will travel to a great birding site in the Flinders Ranges where we hope to have a variety of birds, including another chance for Southern Scrubrobin and many honeyeater species, including the uncommon Grey-fronted Honeyeater.
-We will have an afternoon visit to Stokes Hill Lookout, part of Willow Springs Station for more stunning scenery and hopefully the sometimes difficult to find Short-tailed Grasswren.
 If time permits, we will visit some nearby ruins.
 If weather permits, we will finish with another awesome sunset.

 Another full day to explore some of the amazing sites in the awesome Flinders Ranges, including the spectacular Brachina Gorge.
 “Brachina” derived from the Aboriginal word ‘vachina’, meaning cranky, refers to a mythical argument between birds over a grind stone.